kiralymark/csharp_projects_2/README.md

 csharp project,
 visual studio 2022,
 .NET Framework,
-abstract classes and the base keyword
+abstract class and the base keyword

 #### Summary:
-Original link to the source: https://stackoverflow.com/questions/46195167/can-i-call-abstract-method-from-base-class-in-another-abstract-derived-class
+Original link to the [source](https://stackoverflow.com/questions/46195167/can-i-call-abstract-method-from-base-class-in-another-abstract-derived-class).

 This test program demonstrates the usage of base keyword and abstract classes.